Skip to main content

 While OAM allows us to define any component in a specification, there are only a few components with which wadm is concerned:

-• component - represents a specification of a component
+• component - represents a specification of a WebAssembly component

 • capability - represents a specification of a capability provider

-Within the components field of a specification, you define an application component as follows:
+Within the components field of a specification, you define a WebAssembly component as follows:

 yaml